 Isaiah 53:5 – But He was pierced for our rebellion, crushed for our sins.
 He was beaten so we could be whole.
 He was whipped so we could be healed.

-Truth – I am a sinner and the price that had to be paid for my sin is death.
-Jesus, the Messiah, paid that very high price for me.
+Truth – I am a sinner and the price for my sin is death.
+Jesus, the Messiah, paid that very high price.
 He was beaten and crushed when that is what I deserved and He offers His salvation to me as a free gift.

 Mark 1:11 – And a voice from heaven said, “You are my dearly loved Son, and you bring me great joy.”